CookieSource/wikijs/arm/features.md

 title: Features
 description: Features & options the installer provides.
 published: true
-date: 2023-03-16T10:24:50.271Z
+date: 2023-06-05T18:25:45.952Z
 tags: arm
 editor: markdown
 dateCreated: 2023-02-18T16:53:17.460Z
 ---

-We offer a lot of features during installation they'll be listed by category.
+We offer a lot of features during installation, they'll be listed by category.

 ## Devices
 Currently we offer images for: